 Comment: We understand the context of the term and it refers to ITU-T F.791, but believe that a “age related” is a very subjective term given the wide range of longevity, and that age related issues can occur at any age, we would like to ask you to consider a small revision.
 We note that the reference ITU-T F.791 also includes text related to “degenerative” in both age and health related areas.

-Suggested text: 3.1.32 Person with age related disabilities: A person with cognitive or physical disabilities caused by the aging process.
+Suggested text: 3.1.32 Person with degenerative related disabilities: A person with cognitive or physical disabilities caused by either the aging process or degenerative health conditions.
 Examples are impaired eyesight, deafness in varying degrees, reduced mobility or cognitive abilities.

 We also have comments on three other more generic area terms that impact accessible services but not necessarily directly related.